Shin Megami Tensei V: Vengeance | A Very Strong Refinement

 • Notable Seiyuu Cast: Features talented voice actors bringing characters to life.

-• Character Development: Provides substantial character growth and interaction, particularly noticeable in Canon of Vengeance.
+• Character Development: Substantial character growth and interaction, particularly in Vengeance.

-• Dual Content: Includes both the original Shin Megami Tensei V game and a new, expansive route (Canon of Vengeance).
+• Dual Content: Includes both the original game and the expansive new route.

 Cons

-• Visual and Technical Issues: Occasional graphical glitches and performance hiccups on the Nintendo Switch.
+• Visual Issues: Occasional graphical glitches and performance hiccups on the Nintendo Switch.

-• Paid DLC Demons: Requires additional purchase(s) for two new demons (Dagda and Konohana Sakuya), not included in the base game.
+• Paid DLC Demons: Requires additional purchases for demons like Dagda and Konohana Sakuya.

 Shin Megami Tensei V: Vengeance (Switch)

-Summary: Shin Megami Tensei V: Vengeance improves on the original with over 80 hours of content, including Canon of Creation and the expansive Canon of Vengeance route.
-With 80+ new tracks and refined gameplay, it deepens the narrative, exploring power, human frailty, and moral dilemmas.
+Shin Megami Tensei V: Vengeance improves on the original with over 80 hours of content, including the expansive Canon of Vengeance route.
+With 80+ new tracks and refined gameplay, it deepens the narrative while exploring themes of power and human frailty.

 References